m-small/place/README.md

 Pseudolinear models can be expressed as a linear some of nonlinear functions.
 That is, the nonlinearity is restricted to the individual terms.
 Radial basis function networks are an example.
 The code contained here will develop a parsimonious modelling package to bbuild a approxiamtion to the nonlinear evolution operator of a dynamical system from observed time series.

-The Jupyter notebook `buildmodel` contains the current best guess ofhow to make this work.
-As of July 12 the code is apparentl working although not performing well - I suspect a bug in the generation/evaluation of the basis functions.
-I have not yet implemented Newton's method to solve precisions and therfore accurately compute description length, but everything else kind seems to work as intended.
+The Jupyter notebook `buildmodel` contains the current best guess of how to make this work.
+As of July 12 the code is apparently working although not performing well - I suspect a bug in the generation/evaluation of the basis functions.
+Functional (i.e. it doesn't beep) but not extensively tested.

-Free for non-commercial use, but please cite the following papers as appropriate:
+Free for non-commercial use, but please cite the following papers as appropriate - the last one is the source, the rest are tweaks.
 - M. Small.
 Applied Nonlinear Time Series Analysis: Applications in Physics, Physiology and Finance.
 Nonlinear Science Series A, vol. 52.
 World Scientific, 2005.
 (ISBN 981-256-117-X).
 - M. Small, K. Judd and A. Mees.
 "Modeling continuous processes from data."
 Physical Review E 65 (2002):046704.
 - M. Small and C.K.
 Tse.
 "Minimum description length neural networks for time series prediction."
 Physical Review E 66 (2002), 066701.